 Where required, copies of an ANCESTRAL TREE from the primary individual and DESCENDANCY TREES from every one of the most distant ancestors found, as PDF files.
 The birth, marriage and death records will be displayed for each individual, where known.

 Printed COPIES of any records asked for, and printed reports, can be provided at an additional cost.

 Research Fees, Terms and Conditions

-I charge at a rate of £12 per half hour’s research, with a one hour minimum at £24.
+I charge an hourly rate of £25, with a one hour minimum.

 At each stage of the research I will consult you in advance to notify you of what the basic costs are likely to be.

 In advance of the first day’s research a deposit is asked for via PayPal, to cover the first hour’s research, travel costs, and any potential access pass costs.
 Sterling based cheques are also accepted.
 The balance will be invoiced for upon completion.